benfogler/Pewlett-Hackard-Analysis/README.md

 ## Results
 The results of this analysis below:

-	-There are 72,458 retiring upcoming retiring employees across the 7 roles.
+	*There are 72,458 retiring upcoming retiring employees across the 7 roles.

-	-Below is the breakdown of each title and number of employees retiring starting from highest to lowest
+	*Below is the breakdown of each title and number of employees retiring starting from highest to lowest

-   		 -Senior Engineer: 25,916
+   		 *Senior Engineer: 25,916
-    		 -Senior Staff: 24,926
+    		 *Senior Staff: 24,926
-   		 -Engineer: 9,285
+   		 *Engineer: 9,285
-   		 -Staff: 7,636
+   		 *Staff: 7,636
-  		 -Technique Leader: 3,603
+  		 *Technique Leader: 3,603
-   		 -Assistant Engineer: 1,090
+   		 *Assistant Engineer: 1,090
-   		 -Manager: 2
+   		 *Manager: 2

-	-1,549 employees are eligible to be mentored
+	*1,549 employees are eligible to be mentored

-	-The breakdown of quantity by title of employees to be mentored
+	*The breakdown of quantity by title of employees to be mentored

-    		  -Senior Engineer: 201
+    		  *Senior Engineer: 201
-    		  -Senior Staff: 528
+    		  *Senior Staff: 528
-     		  -Engineer: 474
+     		  *Engineer: 474
-    		  -Staff: 196
+    		  *Staff: 196
-       	  -Technique Leader: 77
+       	  *Technique Leader: 77
-    		  -Assistant Engineer: 73
+    		  *Assistant Engineer: 73
-    		  -Manager: 0
+    		  *Manager: 0

 ![total_retiring_emp](https://user-images.githubusercontent.com/114610539/202871553-793e11d7-ca76-4150-96cf-1e65d3bc8d75.png)
 ![total_eligible_emp](https://user-images.githubusercontent.com/114610539/202871562-50cf2b78-4b53-496e-a4f8-7bbe6b696a43.png)